younesdiouri/new-repository/_posts/2019-7-10-GraphQL-with-Symfony4.md

         resolve: '@=resolver("App\\GraphQL\\Resolver\\HashtagResolver::resolve", [args["name"]])'
 ```

-We can know query Users, Posts and Hashtags.
+We now have documentation for our Users, Posts and Hashtags.
 {: .notice--success}

 Last step before testing our queries : the resolvers :smile: !

+### Overblog : The resolvers :

 First the UserResolver :